elasticdeeplearning/edl/doc/boss_tutorial.md

 Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.

-PaddlePaddle Elastic Deep Learning (EDL) is a clustering project which leverages Deep Learning training jobs to be scalable and fault-tolerant.
+PaddlePaddle Elastic Deep Learning (EDL) is a clustering project which leverages PaddlePaddle training jobs to be scalable and fault-tolerant.
 EDL will greatly boost the parallel distributed training jobs and make good use of cluster computing power.